robertsamples/voron-sourcing-guide/README.md

 Pairs differing only by a number, head type, gender or axis are filtered out of the candidate list, so SHCS/BHCS/FHCS, 2- vs 3-position and 4A vs 8A stay separate.
-Pairs a human has looked at and rejected go in `keep_separate` so they stop coming back.
-One pair is currently unresolved (see below).
+Pairs rejected on manual review go in `keep_separate` so they stop coming back.

+Names only catch so much. `review_shared_links.csv` is the second pass: two separate items pointing at the same product link are usually one part named two ways (`F695 2RS` / `F695 2RS Bearing` / `F695 Bearing`).
+It is sorted by name similarity, because a low-similarity match usually means the shared link is a catalogue page covering both parts rather than a duplicate.

 Some parts are machine-specific even when two tabs give them the same name.
 Those are listed under `split_by_project` in `aliases.json` and never merge